Carbon nanofiber: History

 One of the first technical records concerning carbon nanofibers is probably a patent dated 1889 on synthesis of filamentous carbon by Hughes and Chambers.
 They utilized a methane/hydrogen gaseous mixture and grew carbon filaments through gas pyrolysis and subsequent carbon deposition and filament growth.
 The true appreciation of these fibers, however, came much later when their structure could be analyzed by electron microscopy.
 The first electron microscopy observations of carbon nanofibers were performed in the early 1950s by the Soviet scientists Radushkevich and Lukyanovich, who published a paper in the Soviet Journal of Physical Chemistry showing hollow graphitic carbon fibers that are 50 nanometers in diameter.
 Early in the 1970s, Japanese researchers Morinobu Endo, now the director of the Institute of Carbon Science and Technology at Shinshu University, reported the discovery of carbon nanofibers, including that some were shaped as hollow tubes.
-He also succeeded in the manufacturing of VGCF with a diameter of 1 µm and length of above 1 mm.
-Later, in the early 1980s, Tibbetts in the USA and Benissad in France continued to perfect the VGCF fabrication process.
-In the USA, the deeper studies focusing on synthesis and properties of these materials for advanced applications were led by R. Terry K. Baker.
+He also succeeded in the manufacturing of VGCF with a diameter of 1 μm and length of above 1 mm.
+Later, in the early 1980s, Tibbetts in the US and Benissad in France continued to perfect the VGCF fabrication process.
+In the US, the deeper studies focusing on synthesis and properties of these materials for advanced applications were led by R. Terry K. Baker.
 They were motivated by the need to inhibit the growth of carbon nanofibers because of the persistent problems caused by accumulation of the material in a variety of commercial processes, especially in the particular field of petroleum processing.
 In 1991, Japanese researchers Sumio Iijima, while working at NEC, synthesized hollow carbon molecules and determined their crystal structure.
 The following year, these molecules were called "carbon nanotubes" for the first time.
 VGCNF is produced through essentially the same manufacturing process as VGCF, only the diameter is typically less than 200 nm.
 Several companies around the globe are actively involved in the commercial scale production of carbon nanofibers and new engineering applications are being developed for these materials intensively, the latest being a carbon nanofiber bearing porous composite for oil spill remediation.